What is Anchor Text? (Do’s and Don’ts to Optimize Link Text)

 Keep anchor text short

-Keep anchors short and descriptive.
+Keep link text short and descriptive.
 It’s better for users and it more concisely explains what the destination page is about.
 One exception might be if you link to an article using the title as the link text.

 Vary your anchors